pavuzu/technical-interview-questions/docs/ADO.NET & EF.md

 }
 ```

-In the example above, we establish a connection to the database, write a SQL query to select customers from a specific country, execute the query using the Query method, and map the results to a list of Customer objects.

 Remember to dispose of the connection object when you're done to release the database resources.

 ### How do you map query results to objects using Dapper?